invictus-integration/docs-ifa/dashboard/messagehandling.md

 ![handling buttons](../images/dsb-handlingbuttons.gif)

-To resubmit, resume or handle a message, you can either select the message or messages and click on the corresponding button or you can also right click on the status of the message where a context menu will appear with the same actions as well.
+To resubmit, resume, reimport or handle a message, you can either select the message or messages and click on the corresponding button or you can also right click on the status of the message where a context menu will appear with the same actions as well.
 This is to make an action on single flows.

 ![context menu](../images/dsb-handlingbuttonscontext.png)